Lotus Mark IX

 The chassis of the Mark IX was a new design, compared to that of the Mark VIII.
 Both were space frames of brazed steel tube.
 The new chassis was an advance over the Mark VIII in terms of the efficiency of its design and avoiding the VIII's need for diaphragm-stiffening panels.
 However, both chassis still used an oversized lower rail of 1.8 in tube, a hang-over from the original design of the first Mark VI space frame.
 Compared to the Mark VIII, the Mark IX was shortened somewhat to a wheelbase of 7 ft 3.5 in, and the body itself was about 2 ft shorter than that of the Mark VIII.
 This was so that Colin Chapman could fit it on his transporter.

 A total of about thirty of the Mark IX sports racing cars were produced in various forms, and these were successfully raced in both Europe and the US.
 The first two examples of the Mark IX were apparently delivered to the US with the 1100 cc Coventry Climax engine to compete in the 1955 running of the 12 Hours of Sebring race and were beaten by a Porsche Spyder.
 These cars were actually entered as Lotus Mark VIII models in the G class by Frank Miller of Larchmont, NY and by Bobby Burns and Norman J. Scott of Houston TX in, respectively, car numbers 78 and 79.
-The Lotus Works Team entered at least one Mark IX in the Le Mans 24 hour race in 1955, driven by Chapman, which may have been equipped with disc brakes.
-However, the car was disqualified apparently due to his reversing the car to re-enter the race track after going off course.
+The Lotus Works Team entered two Mark IXs in the Le Mans 24 hour race in 1955.
+But Chapman's IX was the only car to start.
+His car was essentially a prototype for the Eleven.
+It was equipped with disc brakes and other advanced features.
+However, the car was disqualified due to his reversing the car to re-enter the race track without the assistance of track marshalls after going off course.